Profile #3 in StoryBoard’s look at progress in historic preservation over the last decade

 * * * * *

 They made inquiries and followed through with plans to convert the building into apartments by purchasing the building for $825,000.
-In April, 2016, the Orgels broke ground on a six-story parking garage and followed up with 148 units in the historic brewery and a new building attached on the northeast side.
-121 new apartments at 496 Tennessee Street will be open in 2020, on the now-former vacant lot at the southeast corner of Butler and Tennessee.
+In April 2016, the Orgels broke ground on a six-story parking garage and followed up with 148 units in the historic brewery and a new building attached on the northeast side.
+121 new apartments at 496 Tennessee Street opened in 2020, on the now-former vacant lot at the southeast corner of Butler and Tennessee.

 In April of 2015, for a weekend called “Tennessee Brewery: The Revival,” beer enthusiast Kenn Flemmons of Little Rock resurrected Goldcrest 51 beer with Blue Pants Brewery in Alabama.
 Flemmons had held the beer’s original recipe for years as part of his massive collection of Goldcrest paraphernalia.
 (See Bianca Phillips’ Memphis Flyer story here.)